 Your Candidate Effort Score—Inside the Candidate's Mind

-In dealing with PeopleFluent's enterprise customers who have millions of applicants each year, we've identified some key sources of candidate angst.
-Over the next few weeks, we'll be sharing how to overcome these challenges.
-To get started, take a few moments to assess the current state of your candidate experiences:
+In dealing with enterprise customers who have millions of applicants each year, we've identified some key sources of candidate angst.
+To overcome these challenges, take a few moments to assess the current state of your candidate experiences.

-How Hard is My Process to Get Through?
+How Hard Is Your Process to Get Through?

 Your marketing has worked and a great candidate is excited about the opportunity, because of your engaging marketing copy on Indeed.
-Yay you!
-Now they are on your career site and the experience is not what they expected.
+Good job!
+Now they're on your career site and the experience isn't what they expected.

 When we look at candidate drop off, here are some of the key reasons:

 1. Your site doesn't look anything like the company described in the posting